phalcon-orphanage/docs/docs/en/3.1/tutorial-rest.md

 <a name='models'></a>
 ## Creating a Model
 Our API provides information about `robots`, these data are stored in a database.
 The following model allows us to access that table in an object-oriented way.
 We have implemented some business rules using built-in validators and simple validations.
-Doing this will give us the peace of mind that saved data meet the requirements of our application:
+Doing this will give us the peace of mind that saved data meet the requirements of our application.
+This model file should be placed in your `Models` folder.

 ```php
 <?php